Why Your YouTube Titles Rank but Don’t Get Clicks (And How to Fix It)

 • Initial engagement

 If your title matches search intent, YouTube may rank it.
+But ranking alone doesn’t guarantee clicks — especially if you ignore human psychology when writing titles.

 🔹 CTR (Click-Through Rate)